piyushyadav1617/payPulse/README.md

 ```sh
  docker run -d -e POSTGRES_PASSWORD=password -e POSTGRES_DB=wallet -p 5433:5432 postgres
 ```
-5. Go to the packages/database folder and `npx prisma db push` and `npx prisma generate` to migrate the database and generate the prisma client.
+5. Go to the packages/database folder and then run `npx prisma db push` & `npx prisma generate` to migrate the database and generate the prisma client.
 Please refer to the prisma docs to get the details

 6. Now in the root of the project run `npm run dev` to start all the services and apps